backstage/backstage/.changeset/cool-feet-speak.md

 '@backstage/plugin-scaffolder': minor
 ---

-Make scaffolder adhere to page themes by using page fontColor consistently.
-If your theme overwrites template list or card headers, review those stylings.
+Make scaffolder adhere to page themes by using page `fontColor` consistently.
+If your theme overwrites template list or card headers, review those styles.